-The Superintendent shall designate an employee as the decision-maker to determine responsibility for the alleged conduct, who shall not be the Title IX Coordinator or a person involved in the investigation of the matter.
+The Superintendent shall designate an employee as the decision-maker decisionmaker to determine responsibility for the alleged conduct, who shall notmay be the Title IX Coordinator or a person involved indesignee or the investigation investigator so long as there is no conflict of the matter. interest or bias.
 (34 CFR 106.45)